privacybydesign/pbdf-website/pages/en/issuance-big.md

 *Beroepen in de Individuele Gezondheidszorg*.

-When you are a (registered) healthcare professional in the Netherlands the Privacy by Design foundation can look up your BIG-registration on the basis of your name and date of birth; subsequently it can issue to you the following attributes:
+When you are a (registered) healthcare professional in the Netherlands the Privacy by Design foundation can look up your BIG-registration on the basis of your name, date of birth and gender; subsequently it can issue to you the following attributes:

  * BIG-number
  * date of BIG-registration